ByungJun25/spring-instant/README.md

 # spring-instant
 This is a simple wrapping library of Spring framework.
 It helps you to build your prototype application quickly and easily.

+## What You Need
+- JDK 1.8 or later
+- Spring boot 2.4.2 or later

 ## Pakages
 You can check all pakage information in [here](https://github.com/ByungJun25/spring-instant/packages/)